RosterElf Logo

 Negative first impression

 Disorganised onboarding signals disorganised management.
 New hires form opinions quickly.
-A chaotic first week—hunting for forms, repeating information, waiting for system access—damages engagement before it begins.
+A chaotic first week — hunting for forms, repeating information, waiting for system access — damages engagement before it begins.

 Increased early turnover

-Research shows employees who experience poor onboarding are twice as likely to seek other opportunities within 18 months.
+Research suggests employees who experience poor onboarding are twice as likely to seek other opportunities within 18 months.
 Turnover costs typically run 50-200% of annual salary when recruitment, training, and lost productivity are included.

 Digital onboarding transforms this experience.
 New hires complete paperwork before day one, from their own device, at their convenience.
 They arrive ready to focus on learning their role.
 Systems automatically provision access, assign training, and track completion.
 The impression conveyed is competence and organisation.
+Because early departures are so expensive, it pays to understand the full cost of replacing an employee before you write off onboarding as a low priority.

 Security risks of paper-based HR